IanRohrbacher/Stand-Alone-Web-Test/README.md

 # Stand Alone Web Test
-First time doing any web work

-## Getting started
-### Installing
+Created by following a HacKSU (Kent State University) lesson on basic HTML, JavaScript, and CSS.
+My first attempt at web development.

+## How to Run
-Download the "Web" folder on any OS with a GUI that supports opening a browser
+1. Download the "Web" folder on any OS with a GUI and browser.

-### Running
-Open ./web.html
+2. Open `web.html` in your browser.

 ## Features
 * Simple text and image